fspaolo/makesite/index.md

 ## What it is

 `Makesite.py` is not a blog generator!
-If a blog is what you are looking for, there are a few dozens of blog softwares out there. `Makesite.py` was developed with the following concepts in mind:
+If a blog is what you are looking for, there are a few dozens blog softwares out there. `Makesite.py` was developed with the following concepts in mind:

 * Extremely simple (very easy to understand and modify)
-* No installation required (run everywhere)
+* No installation required (run it everywhere)
-* No configuration required (provide a text file, get an HTML page)
+* No configuration required (you provide a text file, you get an HTML page)
 * No templating language (just pure HTML, CSS and Python!)
 * All functions in one single script (that I can actually understand)
 * Navigation bar generated for you (customizable if you prefer)